Smart Contract Audit Cost: 2026 Complete Pricing Guide

 Chain, Language, and Protocol Type

-How Much Does a Smart Contract Audit Cost in 2026?
+How Much Does a Smart Contract Audit Cost?
 Full Pricing Breakdown

-Many teams ask: how much does a smart contract audit cost in today’s market?
+Many teams ask: how much does a blockchain security audit cost?
 The honest answer is that the smart contract audit cost range spans from a few thousand dollars to well over $200,000.
 Most mid-complexity projects fall between $15,000 and $60,000.
-The table below provides a clear view of what to expect at each level, broken down by contract size, lines of code, and complexity — updated for 2026.
+The table below provides a clear, at-a-glance view of what to expect at each level based on contract type and complexity.

 Entry-Level Audits ($2,000 – $10,000)